 • School websites: many schools post job vacancies directly on their websites, making it easy for candidates to discover openings in their desired area.

-Step 7: Complete Your ECT Induction
+Step 7: Complete your ECT induction

-Upon securing a teaching position, you’ll typically complete a 2-year induction as an Early Career Teacher (ECT).
+Upon securing a teaching position, you’ll typically complete a 2-year induction as an early career teacher (ECT).
 During these two years, you’ll receive additional support, mentoring, and training to further develop your teaching skills and classroom practice.

 Throughout your two-year induction period you will be given a mentor who will provide one-to-one support and feedback as well as arranging mentoring and coaching around specific subject areas.